timescale/promscale/docs/binary.md

 ```
 Note that the flags `db-name` and `db-password` refer to the name and password of your TimescaleDB database.

-Further note that the command above is to deploy Promscale with SSL mode disabled.
+Further note that the command above is to deploy Promscale with SSL mode being allowed but not required.
 To deploy Promscale with SSL mode enabled, configure your TimescaleDB instance with ssl certificates and drop the `--db-ssl-mode` flag.
 Promscale will then authenticate via SSL by default.

 We recommend installing the [promscale](https://github.com/timescale/promscale_extension/releases)
 PostgreSQL extension into the TimescaleDB database you are connecting to.